divorce and finances

 If you shared accounts, part of your divorce and finances plan is likely to close those accounts quickly as the separation filing goes into effect.
 Other things to consider when writing your new budget include alimony, selling assets, and childcare.

 If you have debts in joint accounts, many family law experts recommend paying off joint account debt as quickly as possible.
-Your credit report should detail the accounts you need to target during a separation.
+Your credit report after divorce should detail the accounts you need to target during a separation.

 Usually, state laws dictate that any property bought during a marriage is marital property.
 Even when you separate, both you and your spouse still pay for the property.
 An agreement will need to be made on what to do with such property.
 This usually comes during the division of assets.